A wander in new Zeeland, indie weirdness, a fish guitar, Westland bush, cardboard boxes, and a band plays their song.

 The Bads “Don’t Go Losing”

 In one database this track was listed as being by Diane Swann, one half of the Bads.
 “Don’t Go Losing” was the duo’s first single.
 I’m not actually sure if a video was made for this track.
+In 2003, Radio New Zealand broadcast a retrospective of Diane Swann’s music career to date.
+At that stage, “Don’t Go Losing” was due to be the first single released by The Bads.
 A profile at NZ Musician mentions that The Bads parted ways with their record company “after several videos had been shot and were poised for release”, so that might explain it.

 Evermore “Hold On”